The Internet never sleeps! With that in mind, let me ask you a point-blank question: Is your website poised to take advantage of that?

 There is one thing you can be sure of, and that is that the Internet never sleeps.
-Now with that in mind, let me ask you a point blank question, is your website poised to take advantage of that?
+So with that in mind, let me ask you a point-blank question: Is your website poised to take advantage of that?
 If it’s not, you could be leaving some big money on the table.

-- Use It as a Lead Generation Tool
+➊ Use It as a Lead Generation Tool

-The easiest way to do this using your website is by offering your visitors something for free such as an e-zine (electronic newsletter) or an e-course which is typically a how-to tutorial delivered via email in exchange for their contact information.
+The easiest way to do this using your website is by offering your visitors something for free, such as an e-zine (electronic newsletter) or an e-course, typically a how-to tutorial delivered via email in exchange for their contact information.

-- Use It to Personalize Your Visitors Experience
+➋ Use It to Personalize Your Visitors Experience

-How about getting rid of those stock clip-art images and replacing them with real pictures of you, your clients and your business?
+How about getting rid of those stock clip-art images and replacing them with real pictures of you, your clients, and your business?
 How about adding audio and/or video to your website so your visitors can hear you and see you speak?
 How about including case studies and testimonials of success stories?
-Remember people like to do business with people they feel comfortable with so the more personal your website, the more possible your desired results.
+Remember, people like to do business with people they feel comfortable with, so the more personal your website, the more possible your desired results are.

-- Use It to Communicate With Your Visitors More Often and In Real-Time
+➌ Use It to Communicate With Your Visitors More Often and In Real-Time

 Some examples could be setting up an email marketing system that works in conjunction with your website, periodically sending out an e-zine, implementing a real-time forum for your subscribed members to converse on, or hosting a blog where you can post content and allow your visitors to respond or comment on your postings.

-- Use It to Sell Products
+➍ Use It to Sell Products

-- Use It to Empower Your Visitors to Make Proper Decisions
+➎ Use It to Empower Your Visitors to Make Proper Decisions

-How do you do this using your website you ask?
-Well how about providing relevant, informative articles, some e-courses or tutorials, case studies, recommended tools or books, or maybe adding a frequently asked questions section to your website just to name a few.
+How do you do this using your website, you ask?
+How about providing relevant, informative articles, some e-courses or tutorials, case studies, recommended tools or books, or maybe adding a frequently asked questions section to your website, just to name a few.